trimstray/nginx-admins-handbook/README.md

 This is not an official handbook.
 Many of these rules refer to another resources.
 It is rather a quick collection of some things used by me in production environments.

-  > The most important thing: Do not follow guides just to get 100% of something.
+The most important thing:

+  > Do not follow guides just to get 100% of something.
 Think about what you actually do at your server!

+And remember:

+  > These guidelines provides recommendations for very restrictive setup.

 ## SSL Report: blkcipher.info

 Many of these recipes have been applied to the configuration of my private website.
-I finally got all 100%'s on my scores...
+I finally got all 100%'s on my scores:

 <p align="center">
     <img src="https://github.com/trimstray/nginx-quick-reference/blob/master/doc/img/blkcipher_ssllabs_preview.png"
         alt="Master">
 </p>

-But remember:

-  > These guidelines provides recommendations for very restrictive setup.

 # External Resources